Applying to the Honors Foundations Program

 4.0+ on a 5.0 scale.

 Students who are invited through this process will receive an email invitation to complete an extended application.
 In your extended application, you will tell us more about you, your interests and why you want to join the Honors College.
 Extended applications will be considered for admission on a rolling basis by the Honors Admissions Committee.
-Students should hear an admissions decision from the committee within 30 days of their application submission.
+Students should hear an admissions decision from the committee within around one month of their application submission.

 Requesting an Honors College Application